HaulHub/haulhub_web_ui_automation/qa-ui-automation/README.md

 For local testing, you can add your config to [serenity.properties](serenity.properties)

-When you need this config to apply to Jenkins and Docker:
+When you need this config to apply to Jenkins and Docker:(To be done for feature implemenation)

 Specific environment configuration is stored in *./serenity-configs/*
 ```